 Final Thoughts on the Mount Olive Pickle Festival

 I was really pleased by the turnout and the festival itself.
 You can explore most of it in about 3 or 4 hours.
 Of course, you’ll want to stay and enjoy the bands.

 It’s about the same size as the NC Seafood Festival, but with a smaller midway.
 If you’re looking for a local festival to take small children to, try Hillsborough’s Hog Day Festival which is geared toward families.

 The organizers do an excellent job setting things up and sharing information.
 If you follow their recommendations, you’ll have an easier time.

 They really thought through what was needed and made it fun and comfortable.
-I’m definitely going back and have managed to talk a few family members into coming with me.
+This is one of my favorite NC festivals and I’m definitely going back.
+I’ve even managed to talk a few family members into coming with me.